 To help with this problem, DoorDash and Grubhub let you schedule yourself in advance so you can claim your hours.
-This helps spread the workload across all hours of the day, so you’ll have more chances to get deliveries when you’re out driving.
+This helps spread the workload, guarantee drivers are available to make deliveries, and make it easier for drivers to get hours.

-- Grubhub: Let’s you schedule blocks of time in advance, but you can also drive whenever you want by clicking the ‘taking offers’ button.
+- Grubhub: You can also schedule blocks of time in advance on Grubhub, but you can also drive whenever you want by clicking the ‘taking offers’ button.
 Priority for deliveries will always go to the scheduled drivers, and Premier drivers get earlier access to shifts.

 DoorDash vs Grubhub: Technical Requirements

 To deliver takeout, you’ll need a reliable car and a smartphone.
 Seems simple enough, right?

 But before you apply, you’ll want to be sure your phone can support the app.

 - Grubhub: You’ll need iOS 11 or higher or Android 5.0 or higher.

-You can expect fewer technical difficulties with newer phones on a reliable data network.
-Occasionally, these apps do glitch on any phone, which can be frustrating.
+You can expect fewer technical difficulties with newer phones on a reliable data network with either app.
+Occasionally, these apps glitch on any phone, which can be frustrating.
 Each delivery platform has decent customer service for drivers to solve technical problems.

 DoorDash vs Grubhub: Accessing Pay

-When you earn money with apps, whether it’s Survey Junkie, Instacart, Postmates, or Uber Eats, translating your app balance to actual cash is important.
+When you earn money with apps, whether Survey Junkie, Instacart, Postmates, or Uber Eats, translating your app balance to actual cash is important.
 The less friction, the better.

 DoorDash and Grubhub are both reliable and seamless when payday rolls around.

 DoorDash vs Grubhub: Market Share

-None of this comparison will matter if DoorDash or Grubhub doesn’t serve your city — or if either food delivery service has only a handful of independent restaurants they partner with in your area.
+None of the Grubhub vs. DoorDash comparisons will matter if DoorDash or Grubhub doesn’t serve your city — or if either food delivery service has only a handful of independent restaurants they partner with in your area.

-If you’re not sure, just log on to either service’s website and start an order for takeout.
+If you’re unsure, just log on to either service’s website and start an order for takeout.
 If your area has delivery available, you should have options to become a delivery driver.

-Both of these apps work with national chains like Taco Bell and Applebee’s and with local restaurants that are unique to your area.
+Both apps work with national chains like Taco Bell and Applebee’s and local restaurants that are unique to your area.
 Customers are limited mainly by the restaurants in their area, so you could be delivering fast food or caviar.